How to Use the Fastio API for HLS Video Streaming

 }

 This setup automatically handles adaptive bitrate switching.
-If the user's internet connection drops, the player requests lower-quality segments from Fast.io.
+If the user's internet connection drops, the player requests lower-quality segments.
 This prevents the video from buffering.

 Managing Media Workflows with Agents

-Fast.io is built for agentic workflows, which makes managing your media pipeline highly automated.
-Agents can use the available MCP tools to handle the entire lifecycle of a video file without human intervention.
+Fastio is built for agentic workflows, which makes managing your media pipeline highly automated.
+Agents should use the MCP server rather than raw HTTP.
 You can configure this process by setting up storage for agents and providing the necessary access tokens.

 Performance and Edge Cases

-Streaming directly from cloud storage works well for most applications, but developers should plan for edge cases.
-High-traffic applications might hit rate limits if they repeatedly poll the stream endpoint.
-Instead of polling, cache the streamUrl in your own database like Redis or PostgreSQL once the Fast.io API returns it.
+Streaming from workspace storage works well for most applications, but developers should plan for edge cases.
+High-traffic applications can hit rate limits if they repeatedly call the preview endpoint.
+HTTP 429 with error code 1671 means you should back off until the x-ve-limit-expires header.
+Cache the HLS preview Location in your own database like Redis or PostgreSQL once you have it.
 This lets your frontend render the video player instantly without making redundant backend API calls.

 Frequently Asked Questions